BSVN/IpTables.Api/Source/BSN.IpTables.Cli/README.md

 Which means only one rule exists.
 The rule casues to drop incoming tcp packets from `1.2.3.4` IPv4 address.

-2. Drop all incoming ICMP packets from any source, on all interfaces:
+3. Drop all incoming ICMP packets from any source, on all interfaces:

-    Add-BsnIPTablesCli -serverAddress 192.168.21.56:8080 -Chain INPUT -RuleJump DROP -RuleProtocol icmp
+    Add-BsnIPTablesCli -Chain INPUT -RuleJump DROP -RuleProtocol icmp

-3. Remove the previous rule:
+4. Remove the previous rule:

-    Remove-BsnIPTablesCli -serverAddress 192.168.21.56:8080 -Chain INPUT -RuleJump DROP -RuleProtocol icmp
+    Remove-BsnIPTablesCli -Chain INPUT -RuleJump DROP -RuleProtocol icmp

 ## Verification

 Each CLI command is equivalent to an `iptables` command.
 Valid execution of CLI commands could be verified by checking existing rules in the destination server.
 Another way to verify a successful operation is to check rule enforcement in a traffic flow.
 Below are some scenarios to test IpTables by these two methods.

-Scenario 1: Add a rule with `iptables`, then list existing rules with CLI and check its existence.
+Scenario 1: Connect to server, then add a rule with `iptables`, then list existing rules with CLI and check its existence.

 First flush rules: